vitaliihonta/scala-ql/docs/src/main/mdoc/queries.md

 ## Data exploration

 Assume you'd like to explore your data.
-You could to this simply by calling `describe` method on a `Query`:
+You could do this simply by calling `describe` method on a `Query`:

 ```scala mdoc
 select[Student]